GLOBAL MARKETS-Global stocks, oil up on ECB, Greece hopes

 U.S. Treasuries fell to session lows after the ECB rate cut.
 [ID:nN1E7A20FO]

-Benchmark 10-year Treasury notes US10YT=RR fell 19/32 in price to yield 2.05 percent.
-(Reporting by Gertrude Chavez-Dreyfuss, Ellen Freilich in New York; Blaise Robinson in Paris; Claire Milhench in London; Writing by Herbert Lash; Editing by Padraic Cassidy)
+Benchmark 10-year Treasury notes US10YT=RR fell 15/32 in price to yield 2.04 percent.
+(Reporting by Gertrude Chavez-Dreyfuss, Ellen Freilich in New York; Blaise Robinson in Paris; Claire Milhench in London; Writing by Herbert Lash; Editing by Jan Paschal)

 * Shareholders of Headwaters approved transaction, with over 98 pct of votes cast in favour of deal Source text for Eikon: Further company coverage: